grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 they should have one for nyc: "Your bike has come to a full stop because you were hit with a passenger door and that's it"

-we all have to watch 12 1-hr lectures with quizzes on biomedical techniques and stuff before winter break starts again, that's 12 hrs of lectures
+~we all have to watch 12 1-hr lectures with quizzes on biomedical techniques and stuff before winter break starts again, that's 12 hrs of lectures~

+i knew it was going to happen soon and it actually happened, i get a severance package :) just have to find something else, im glad i have a lot of savings, Alhamdulillah